svgeesus/EuroMPE/Duophonic/readme.md

 # Eurorack Duophonic MIDI

-Inspired by the use of duophony on the ARP 2600 and Odyssey.
+Inspired by the use of duophony on the ARP 2600 and Odyssey, this is a MIDI to CV Eurorack module with twin outputs: low-note priority and high-note priority.

-Re-utilising designs from the Euro-MPE project, this is a high-precsion, flexible, performance oriented duophonic MIDI to Eurockack CV module.
+Re-utilising designs from the Euro-MPE project, this aims to be a high-precsion, flexible, and performance oriented duophonic MIDI to Eurockack CV module.
 It's MPE compatible so there is expression on each of the two notes.